Darkness4/blog/web/pages/blog/2026-08-18-yubikey-luks/page.md

 mount --bind /sys /mnt/rootfs/sys
 ```

+**At this point, you should continue the Linux installation.**

+If you're done, continue to the next section.

 ### Set up the encrypted LUKS key

 #### Set up GPG keys on the Yubikey